 Welcome from the Program Director

 Life in Morgantown is relaxed, safe, family-friendly and alive with good restaurants and all varieties of university arts and sports.
-West Virginia is a very scenic, forested and mountainous state resplendent with all manner of outdoor activities-hiking, mountain biking, skiing, white water rafting, boating, historic sites and parks all within easy reach for you.
+West Virginia is a very scenic, forested and mountainous state resplendent with all manner of outdoor activities-hiking, mountain biking, skiing, whitewater rafting, boating, historic sites and parks all within easy reach for you.

-Vice-Chair of Education and Program Director
+Assistant Professor and Residency Program Director